akarpie96/python-challenge/README.md

   * The net total amount of "Profit/Losses" over the entire period

-  * Calculate the changes in "Profit/Losses" over the entire period, then find the average of those changes
+  * The changes in "Profit/Losses" over the entire period, and the average of those changes.

   * The greatest increase in profits (date and amount) over the entire period